Mac McClung: Orlando / Osceola Magic (2023–2025)

 On September 13, 2023, McClung signed with the Orlando Magic but was waived on October 21.
 On November 2, he joined the Osceola Magic.
 On February 17, 2024, McClung won the 2024 NBA Slam Dunk Contest for the second consecutive year, joining Michael Jordan, Jason Richardson, Nate Robinson and Zach LaVine as the only players to win back-to-back contests.
-Furthermore, he became the first and only player on a G-League team to win the contest, as he had been called up by the 76ers a day before the previous year's contest.
+Furthermore, he became the first and only player from a G-League team to win the contest, as he had been called up by the 76ers a day before the previous year's contest.
 On April 5, he was named NBA G League Most Valuable Player after averaging 25.7 points, 4.7 rebounds and 6.6 assists in 27 games while scoring 30-plus points in eight of them.

 On September 20, 2024, McClung re-signed with the Orlando Magic and on October 19, his Exhibit 10 contract was converted into a two-way contract.

 On February 15, 2025, McClung won the 2025 NBA Slam Dunk Contest, having four dunks that were scored a perfect 50 by the judges.
 McClung is the only player in NBA history to win the Slam Dunk Contest three years in a row.
 He also joined Nate Robinson as the only players in NBA history to win the contest three times.

 McClung re-signed with the Chicago Bulls on October 17, 2025.
 Just three hours later, the Bulls waived McClung, replacing him with Trentyn Flowers.